Where to promote a competition

 Use the facility to pin a post to the top of your Facebook page or Twitter profile so people can spot it.
 Tweet your comp to me @superluckydi, and I’ll retweet to my followers.

 Consider sharing a link to your prize promotion in Facebook groups relevant to your business, or to the prize.
 For example, a comp to win a meal at a local restaurant would probably be appreciated in a local community chat group.
 Always check group rules before you post – and make sure you engage in the group too, rather than dropping a link and then leaving.

 Ask your prize sponsor if they would help you by sharing the competition – adding your post to their Instagram Stories or retweeting it will get the giveaway in front of a whole new audience.

 Add to blog giveaway linky lists

-Finally, if you have some marketing budget and want your promotion to be seen by more than 10,000 keen compers, I can offer a featured post here on SuperLucky, a banner ad in my newsletter, or a simple share on my Facebook page/profile/group – check my Media Kit and contact me for more details and prices!
+Finally, if you have a marketing budget and want your promotion to be seen by more than 20,000 keen compers, I can offer a featured post here on SuperLucky, a banner ad in my newsletter, or a simple share on my Facebook page/profile/group, where engagement levels are high.